gem5/website/_pages/ask-a-question.md

 If you have a question about gem5, there are multiple ways you can reach out to us:
  - **Preferably, you can post it on [GitHub discussions](https://github.com/orgs/gem5/discussions)**.
- - Alternatively, you can post it on our [gem5 Slack channel](https://join.slack.com/t/gem5-workspace/shared_invite/zt-2e2nfln38-xsIkN1aRmofRlAHOIkZaEA).
- - Lastly, you may also send an email to one of our mailing lists.
+ - Alternatively, you may send an email to one of our mailing lists.
 Due to the high volume of emails, there may be delays in response or automated replies from AI bots.
-Therefore, if emailing isn't your sole preference, consider using one of the aforementioned options.
+Therefore, if emailing isn't your sole preference, consider using GitHub Discussions.
     * _gem5-dev@gem5.org_ : For discussions regarding gem5 development. <br>
         Those wishing to post to and/or receive mail from the list should subscribe by sending an email to [gem5-dev-join@gem5.org](mailto:gem5-dev-join@gem5.org) or at <https://harmonylists.io/list/gem5-dev.gem5.org>.
     * _gem5-users@gem5.org_ : For general discussions about gem5 and its use. <br>